Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Adjuct bag correctly takes the user back to the bag.
 - Stripe section working and linked.
 - Upon completion user is redirected to their order summary.
+- Email sends upon completion of purchase, even if user does not have an account.

 ### Profile
 - If the user has not already completed an order, no orders show as intended.